YARA BELGIUM S.A.

 18 Sept 2025

-Their ask — Yara requests simplified conformity procedures for low-risk products, faster approval of recycled materials, clearer legal definitions, and regulatory recognition for low-carbon fertilisers.
+Message — Yara requests simplified conformity procedures for low-risk products, faster approval of recycled materials, clearer legal definitions, and regulatory recognition for low-carbon fertilisers.
 They want the regulation reopened to enable these improvements.123

-How it helps them — This would reduce compliance costs and create market demand for their low-carbon fertiliser products.45
+Why — This would reduce compliance costs and create market demand for their low-carbon fertiliser products.45

 Yara Urges Stronger EU Funding for Clean Maritime Fuels